What is Serpent Mound?

 Who built Serpent Mound?

 The most recent evidence for the authorship of Serpent Mound came in 1991, when a small excavation site from the late 1800's was carefully reopened for new examination.
 Pieces of charcoal recovered at that time were radio carbon dated to a little more than 900 years ago, which would seem to indicate the much later Fort Ancient Culture.
-The builders left no written records, so investigation and speculation continues on in both archaeological and less formal circles - attempting to explain the Serpent's mysterious origins.
+The builders left no written records, so investigation and speculation continues on in both archaeological and less formal circles - attempting to explain the Serpent Mound's origins.

 What is purpose of the Serpent Mound?

-The original purpose of the Serpent Mound remains a mystery - no record of explanation other than the earthwork itself has been discovered, and the historic oral traditions that might have connected us to the distant past were interrupted or discounted.
+The original purpose of the Serpent Mound remains a mystery - no record of explanation other than the earthwork itself has been discovered, and the historic oral traditions that might have connected us to the distant past have been interrupted or discounted.
 However, there are many theories as to what the earthwork could have been intended for.
-Striking astronomical correlations suggest a sacred or practical calendar, and an earthly acknowledgment of cosmic celestial events.
+Striking astronomical correlations suggest a sacred or practical calendar, or an earthly acknowledgment of cosmic celestial events.
 The nearby burial mounds (though the Serpent Mound itself does not contain any human burials), and the timelessly moving quality of the serpent's coils suggest it was once a site of sacred worship.
 Some people conjecture the serpent's form mirrors constellations found in the sky above.

 The serpent motif has a connection to the cycles of birth, death, and nature in many cultures throughout the world.
 Modern visitors may enjoy contemplating the mysteries of our land's ancestors, feeling a connection to the past, and sensing of wonder at the scale of early people's physical and artistic accomplishments.
 Mystery, rather than certainty, remains this site's greatest gift to present generations, and all visitors are welcome to enter the circle of conjecture.